alexkarezin/jabref-wiki/Minutes.md

 - Ensure consistency of "file linking" actions - see also https://github.com/JabRef/jabref/issues/190
 - Remove gitter?
 - XMLUtil.main -> CLI strategy (see [#266](https://github.com/JabRef/jabref/pull/266))
+- New default setting for `Use native file dialog`: `Yes`?
+Should we remove that option completely?

 # Future
 - Preferences: Structure and Necessity